 The constraints on the coefficients are estimated by using statistical sensitivity defined as~\cite{Cowan:2010js,pdg}

 where $N_s=(\sigma-\sigma_{\rm SM})L$ and $N_{\rm bg}=\sigma_{\rm SM}L$, and $L$ is the luminosity.
 In this paper, the luminosities in both the ``conservative'' and ``optimistic'' cases~\cite{muoncollider5} are considered.
-The constraints on the coefficients at $S_{stat}= 2, 3, 5$ are listed in Table~\ref{table:3} and Table~\ref{table:4}.
+The constraints on the coefficients at $S_{stat}= 2, 3, 5$ are listed in Tables~\ref{table:3} and \ref{table:4}.

-In this paper, the energies and luminosities are as same as those used in Ref.~\cite{triphoton}, but with a different event selection strategy.
-It can be seen from Tables~\ref{table:3} and \ref{table:4} that, the upper bounds in this paper are generally about one order of magnitude tighter than those in Ref.~\cite{triphoton}, the lower bounds are also generally much tighter than those in Ref.~\cite{triphoton}.
-It can be concluded that, the KMAD is useful and efficient in the search of NP signals.